dcsaszar/scrivito-picks/README.md

 #### Callback parameters

+Many options can be configured as a callback.
+The callback receives an object with the following parameters:

 | Parameter | Description                                                                             |
 | --------- | --------------------------------------------------------------------------------------- |
 | `value`   | The attribute value of the item.                                                        |